Insurance Bad Faith in Washington

 In addition, WAC 284-30-370 provides the standards for prompt investigation of a claim:

-Every insurer must complete its investigation of a claim within thirty days after notification of claim, unless the investigation cannot reasonably be completed within that time.
+Every insurer must complete its investigation of a claim within thirty days after notification of the claim unless the investigation cannot reasonably be completed within that time.

 • Failure to promptly and properly investigate claims

-• Delay in the payment process for no good reason, especially when the delay creates a financial hardship on the insured
+• Delay in the payment process for no good reason, especially when the delay creates a financial hardship for the insured

 • Training insurance adjusters to routinely deny claims